gurucomkz/silverstripe-eagerloading/README.md

 MyModelClass::get()->with(['Relation1','Relation2'])->filter(...);
 ```

-As you can see, it does not require huge configuration - only one function to be added to the query builder chain : `->with([..relations...])`.
+It does not require huge configuration - only one function to be added to the query builder chain : `->with([..relations...])`.
 This will result in the final DataList to be presented by the `EagerLoadedDataList` class that handles the eager loading.

-The module takes advantange of `DataList::getGenerator()` to query for and attach the related records only when needed.
+The module takes advantage of `DataList::getGenerator()` to query for and attach the related records only when needed.

 ## Installation
 ```